uprial/nastyillusioner/README.md

 ## Features

 * Synergies perfectly with [TakeAim](https://github.com/uprial/takeaim) and [CustomCreatures](https://github.com/uprial/customcreatures) plugins
-* Spawns an illusioner when a player has been running in one direction 80% of the last 60 seconds in a projected player route
+* Spawns an illusioner in a projected player route when the player has been running in one direction 80% of the last 60 seconds
 * Teleports the illusioner to the player when they run too far away
 * Tries to keep one illusioner per user on the server at the same time *1

-*1 Known issue: this plugin spawns a new (1st) illusioner, another plugin sets removeWhenFarAway to "true" for the 1st illusioner, the server unloads the 1st illusioner, this plugin spawns a new (2nd) illusioner before the server loads the 1st one.
+*1 Known issue: this plugin spawns a new (1st) illusioner, another plugin sets removeWhenFarAway to "false" for the 1st illusioner, the server unloads the 1st illusioner but doesn't remove it, this plugin spawns a new (2nd) illusioner before the server loads the 1st one.

 ![NastyIllusioner Promo](images/nastyillusioner-promo.png)